chfrank-cgn/Rancher/ec2-cluster-1/grafana-cloud/README.md

 - `22-deployment.yaml` has a small NFS service for backup
 - `23-monitor.yaml` has the service monitor

+## Prometheus self-monitoring

+To get metrics from Prometheus itself, we enable monitoring:

+- `43-monitor.yaml` has the service monitor

 ## Syslog forwarding

 To forward the system and pod logs to Grafana Cloud, we will need to configure Rancher's logging operator: